j954675193/Image-Classification-Using-Keras/README.md

 opencv-python

-# My project accuracy is not good this is just the concept on how to implement keras with cnn network do do image classification
+# My project accuracy is not good this is just the concept on how to implement keras with cnn network to do image classification
 ## improvement can be done by changing the learning rate or do regularization method  which will be explained in the next few lines

 #                       Steps to train the model